2026 Special Events

 Jackal Art Space, 30 Hide Hill, Berwick-upon-Tweed TD15 1AB

-2026 dates at The Straw Yard will be released soon!
-SIGN UP HERE to be notified when performance and attendee spaces can be booked.
+SIGN UP HERE to be the first to know when future Cabaret of Words performance and attendee spaces can be booked.